Political positions of Bernie Sanders

 Bernie Sanders is an American politician who has served as a senator from Vermont since 2007.
 Having held various public offices since 1981, he is an independent and a self-described democratic socialist.
+The political practice based on the positions and rhetoric of Sanders has been colloquially referred to as Sandersism.
+His proposed policies emphasize reducing economic inequality and expanding social programs and workers' rights.

 In 2016 Sanders campaigned for the Presidency of the United States in the Democratic primaries.
-His proposed policies emphasize reducing economic inequality and expanding social programs and workers' rights.

-Since the election, Sanders has criticized the first presidency of Donald Trump.
+Since the election, Sanders has criticized the Donald Trump presidencies.
 In February 2019, Sanders announced his candidacy in the Democratic Party primaries for the 2020 presidential election, later withdrawing in April 2020.

 Political and economic philosophy

 Sanders describes himself as a democratic socialist and an admirer of aspects of Nordic social democracy, while also supporting workplace democracy in the forms of union democracy and worker cooperatives.
-Sanders believes that incarcerated felons should be allowed to vote while they are serving their sentences.
+Sanders believes that incarcerated felons should be allowed to vote while they serve their sentences.

-In an address on his political philosophy given at Georgetown University in November 2015, Sanders identified his conception of "democratic socialism" with Franklin D. Roosevelt's proposal for a Second Bill of Rights, saying that democratic socialism means creating "an economy that works for all, not just the very wealthy", reforming the political system (which Sanders says is "grossly unfair" and, "in many respects, corrupt"), recognizing health care and education as rights, protecting the environment, and creating a "vibrant democracy based on the principle of one person, one vote".
-He explained that democratic socialism is not tied to a state socialist economic ideal, but, rather, describes a program of extensive social benefits, funded by broad-based taxes.
+In an address on his political philosophy given at Georgetown University in November 2015, Sanders identified his conception of "democratic socialism" with Franklin D. Roosevelt's proposal for a Second Bill of Rights, saying that democratic socialism means creating "an economy that works for all, not just the very wealthy", reforming the political system (which Sanders says is "grossly unfair" and, "in many respects, corrupt"), recognizing education and health care as rights, protecting the environment, and creating a "vibrant democracy based on the principle of one person, one vote".
+He explained that democratic socialism is not tied to the state socialist economic ideal, but, rather, describes a program of extensive social benefits, funded by broad-based taxes.
 Nevertheless, Sanders is sharply critical of contemporary neoliberal capitalism in the United States, which he describes as "uber-capitalism", blaming it for societal ills including declining life expectancy and rising diseases of despair.